amiralv82/bminor-to-c/README.md

 ---

-Current Limitations / TODO
+Current Limitations / TODO:

 •	No full grammar verification—assumes well-formed Bminor input.

 •	Arrays are treated as int only.

 •	Functions returning non-primitive types are not yet supported.

 •	No static or dynamic semantic checks (e.g., undefined variables) beyond a simple symbol table.

 •	Power operator supports only integer exponentiation via (int)pow(a,b).

-Want to help?
-See Contributing below!

 ---
 Author